-This refers to truth that is the case at all times, in all places and in all circumstances.
+This refers to the truth that is the case at all times, in all places, and all circumstances.
 It is an enduring state of affairs that cannot change no matter the situation.
 It transcends the physical variations of things: it is not dependent on human whims and caprices.
-It is eternal,
+It is eternal, unchanging static, and the same at all times and ages.
+For instance, it is true that man is mortal and that all circles are round.

-2.4.
-Objective Truth
+2.3.1 Objective Truth

 This is the truth arrived at independently from individual subjectivity.
-It connotes truth without the bias occasioned by individual"s perception, emotion or imagination.
+It connotes truth without the bias occasioned by an individual's perception, emotion, or imagination.
 It is a product of inter-subjective verifiability.
 It has the quality of being publicly available for all to assess and confirm.
 It is otherwise known as scientific truth.
-For instance, it is objectively true that matter has weight and occupies space, a straight line is the shortest route between two closest points, water boils at 100c, the capital city of Nigeria is Abuja.
+For instance, it is objectively true that matter has weight and occupies space, a straight line is the shortest route between two closest points, water boils at 100c, and the capital city of Nigeria is Abuja.

-2.5.
-Subjective truth
+2.3.2 Subjective truth

-This is the truth that is based on the subjective opinion of individuals as occasioned by the person"s perspective, feelings, emotions or sentiments.
+This is the truth that is based on the subjective opinion of individuals as occasioned by the person"s perspective, feelings, emotions, or sentiments.
 Here the individual is the measure of what is true or what is false.
 For instance, when an individual says I have an idea in my mind, we do not have a way to confirm or deny this statement.
 He is the judge of the truth value of this proposition.
 Even if he tells us what the idea is, we cannot say if it is true or false.
 In this matter, he is the measure of truth as he alone can say if the idea is what he had in mind or not.

-2.6.
-Relative Truth
+2.3.3 Relative Truth

-This refers to truths that are relative to some particular frame of reference such as situation, circumstance, place, time, position, location, language and culture.
+This refers to truths that are relative to some particular frame of reference such as situation, circumstance, place, time, position, location, language, and culture.
 It is determined from a relative angle of perception.
 For instance, it is relatively true that stealing is good when you are hungry or telling a lie is acceptable as long as you are helping someone.

-2.7.
-Linguistic truth
+2.3.4 Linguistic truth

 This type of truth is derived from the structure and the use of language.
 There are three levels of linguistic truth.
-The first has to do with the conformity with acceptable rules of grammar, the second with the language game of a particular group of people and the third is the correspondence of the idea expressed by language to existent state of affairs.
-In considering linguistic truth three terms are of primary importance: meaning, sense and reference.
-For instance the word RUGA (Rural Gracing Area) in Nigeria elicits different reactions depending on the meaning of each group of people attach to it.
+The first has to do with conformity with acceptable rules of grammar, the second with the language game of a particular group of people and the third is the correspondence of the idea expressed by language to the existent state of affairs.
+In considering linguistic truth three terms are of primary importance: meaning, sense, and reference.
+For instance, the word RUGA (Rural Gracing Area) in Nigeria elicits different reactions depending on the meaning of each group of people attached to it.
 The Southerners and Northerners seem not to have the same meaning for it.
-So, the truth of RUGA depends on the meaning it elicits in the mind of the people.
+So, the truth of RUGA depends on the meaning it elicits in the minds of the people.
 It has become a language game among Nigerians.
 Ozumba (2015:57) illustrates linguistic truth with the example that when a scientist says "God does not exist - we may mean that God cannot be observed, but in the form of life of Christianity such a statement will evoke serious attack as such a scientist is considered an apostate and an infidel.

-2.8.
-Pragmatic truth
+2.3.5 Pragmatic truth